Vancouver in December: Festive Fun For Non-Skiers

 Final Thoughts

 While December isn’t the most popular month to visit Vancouver, it’s the most festive.
-With snow-filled outdoor activities and indoor events, your Vancouver itinerary will be packed with things to do.
+While the snow-filled mountains bring skiers and snowboarders, city visitors can find plenty of other activities.
 So, don’t let the wet weather spoil your fun.
 Instead, embrace the west coast climate like a local.